-I look away to conceal the fuming rage igniting a warmth in my face.
+I look away to conceal the fuming rage igniting warmth in my face.
 I wanted this night to be over with.
 I want to be in bed, curled up watching a good series on Netflix.
 I want to do anything, go anywhere, that isn’t with my mother and it.
 My mother soon dismisses herself to use the restroom.
-Silence is our only exchange as my mother disappeared from sight.
+Silence is our only exchange as my mother disappeared.

 “Would you care for any deserts?”
 A waiter asks, patiently waiting for a response with his hands folded over one another in front of him.
 He wasn’t the same waiter we had serving us tonight which is odd because Luigi’s staff usually never switches waiters.

 Even though legally they’ve been added to the nondiscrimination list, society stills fight with the idea of these powerful beast roaming freely.
 My dad was an advocate for an anti-werewolf campaign.
-Up until his death while I was in high school, he programmed me to fear the wolves and run away.
+Up until his death, while I was in high school, he programmed me to fear the wolves and run away.
 But I never could bring myself to live up to the standard he set.
-In fact, it was the opposite.
+It was the opposite.
 I’m enchanted by them.
 Their power, their way of life.
-No matter how inquizzitive I am about them, society held their own standards.
+No matter how inquisitive I am about them, society held its own standards.
 They were looked down on and known as beasts of satan.

 “Excuse me?
 You cannot speak to him like that!”
-I raise my voice as the most disgusted glare phases onto my face.
+I raise my voice as the most disgusting glare phases onto my face.

 “Oh drop it.
 His kind should have died years ago.”
-He remains calm, dusting himself off as if he’s brushing off the waiters presence--my presences as well.
+He remains calm, dusting himself off as if he’s brushing off the waiter's presence--my presence as well.

 His comment astounds me.
-Surely a tall, cunning and built business man like himself would realize that making cruel comments such as that would wreck his public appearance?
-Society is walking on fragile ground after the acceptance of the wolves, and making slanderous remarks will only taint his reputation as an elite.
+Surely a tall, cunning and a built businessman like himself would realize that making cruel comments such as that would wreck his public appearance?
+Society is walking on the fragile ground after the acceptance of the wolves, and making slanderous remarks will only taint his reputation as an elite.

 I look into the waiter’s eyes, giving him a sorrowful glance as I see him still fight the beast within him.
-Did he really want to see death today?
-Did he really want to find out what ′his kind′ can do?
-Apparently so.
+Did he want to see death today?
+Did he want to find out what ′his kind′ can do?
+Evidently he does.

 “I think...”
 The waiter’s jaw clenched even tighter as he forced the words out of his mouth.
 “I should leave.”
 As he turns to leave, Christian spoke once more.